scottvr/PBVD/README.md

 ## Future Exploration

+### Legumen$

-As an exercise for the reader, we propose an investigation into the luminosity-to-dollar ratio among various consumer brands of peanut butter, including a comparison with the [NIST Standard Reference Material 2387.](https://shop.nist.gov/ccrz__ProductDetails?sku=2387) This analysis involves measuring the luminous intensity, calculating the cost per unit weight, and determining the luminosity per dollar for each brand.
+We propose an investigation into the luminosity-to-dollar ratio among various consumer brands of peanut butter, including a comparison with the [NIST Standard Reference Material 2387.](https://shop.nist.gov/ccrz__ProductDetails?sku=2387) This analysis involves measuring the luminous intensity, calculating the cost per unit weight, and determining the luminosity per dollar for each brand.

 For example on a cost-only basis comparison, at the time of this update, the aquisition cost of NIST standard peanut butter (which is sold in packs of 3 x 170g jars, of which you would need a quantity four order) to approximately fill the volume of the described enclosure would come at a cost of  $4868.00 USD.
 A gallon bucket of "Barney Butter" currently lists for $45.99 USD on Amazon.com.
 Is it worth the  price difference for the standardized PB?
 This is currently an open question in the fields of edible and biodegradable display technology research.

 The price per gram is a simple calculation, but without quantifying luminosity, we cannot put a value on the price/performance ratio.
 This is an area very much in need of this important research.
+We suggest a new standard unit for this measurement, Legumen$.

+### Cryonic PBVD

+It is well-established that peanut butter will emit a brighter-appearing light (a sustained period of luminosity correlating.)
+This is an area ripenfor research.
+What is the optimal temperature of the pranut butter display substrate for metrics such as response time, ghosting, fade time, brightness, etc. Some experimental evidence  exists (i.e., on YouTube) demonstrating the effect of liquid nitrogen-cooled PB display substrate, but measurement data is sparse.

 ## Contributing